Americans love to nibble post-suppertime – here’s what you need to know to make better snack choices

 All snacks are not created equal

-She suggests that snack fans opt for a combination of ?macronutrient groups, such as marrying carbohydrate and fat or carbohydrate and protein.
-This helps stabilize blood sugar levels with the fat, slowing the assimilation of carbs into blood stream.
+She suggests that snack fans opt for a combination of macronutrient groups, such as marrying carbohydrate and fat or carbohydrate and protein.
+This helps stabilize blood sugar levels with the fat, slowing the assimilation of carbs into the blood stream.
 “While you may want to reach for cookies, chips or ice cream, these snacks can spike blood sugar levels and, in turn, cause disrupted sleep and disruptions to hormone levels,” she explains.
-“Additionally, be mindful that caffeine rich foods, such as chocolate may be a better option earlier in the day.”
+“Additionally, be mindful that caffeine-rich foods, such as chocolate may be a better option earlier in the day.”